 - When it comes to providing backpackers a secure grip over tricky terrain and slippery descents, the R-Evolution GTX has its Vibram outsole to thank.
 This rubberized layer is engineered with aggressive lugs which enhance the boot’s overall traction.

 The Scarpa R-Evolution GTX is a high-cut footgear crafted for both male and female backpackers.
-It comes in standard width and runs fairly true to size.
-The men’s version comes in sizes 7 through 14, with half sizes offered until 12.5.
-The women’s boot, on the other hand, may be had in whole and half sizes from 6 through 10.
 The designers made the women’s pair using the WBAG last, a shoe construction device modeled after the natural contours of the female foot.
 The boot’s lacing system allows for a secure yet convenient lockdown thanks to its set of speed hooks.
 Adding to the comfort level of the R-Evolution GTX is the Sock-Fit tongue’s memory foam—a cushy material that adapts to the shape of the wearer’s foot.

 Thanks to its Vibram-powered outsole, backpackers can get and maintain a secure footing on unpredictable terrain with the Scarpa R-Evolution GTX.
 Tread patterns and multi-directional lugs are strategically placed all around the outsole to improve the boot’s grip performance.
 The tip of the sole’s forefoot zone also has ridges which give extra precision, especially during ascents and forefoot maneuvers.